Office of the Registrar of Consultant Lobbyists Guidance on registration and quarterly information returns 20 May 2022

 *A shadow director, is a person in accordance with whose directions or instructions the directors of the company are accustomed to act.

-If the consultant lobbying activity is carried out by a trading division of a parent company, the directors of the parent company should be declared if the trading division is not itself a company and does not have its own legal personality.
+If the consultant lobbying activity is carried out by a trading division of a parent company, the directors of the parent company should be declared unless the trading division is itself a company and has its own legal personality.

 Only the directors of the trading division need to be declared if it is a company with a distinct legal personality.